Bodge, bodge, Viet-bodge

-Scooterworks sells a fully-refurbished 1966 Vespa VBC, which features a brand-new LML 5-port 150cc engine, upgraded suspension and 10-inch wheels.
+Scooterworks Chicago sells a fully-refurbished 1966 Vespa VBC, which features a brand-new LML 5-port 150cc engine, upgraded suspension and 10-inch wheels.
 And a WARRANTY.
-The work is done at Scooterworks’ facility in Chicago, and while you might need to arrange shipping, a dealer near you may have a few of these in stock.
-For some reason, there’s no link on their Web site, so you’ll need to call Scooterworks at +1 888.968.3772 for more info.
+The work is done at their facility in Chicago, and while you might need to arrange shipping, a dealer near you may have a few of these in stock.
+Visit their Web site or call them at +1 888.968.3772 for more info.

 Just don’t buy a Viet-Bodge.
 Please.